 - Tie the longer pieces of the shoulder straps.
 You’ll want to criss-cross them on your back while keeping the fabric flat and spread apart to prevent any twists/tension spots.
 (This makes babywearing a lot more comfortable.)
 Then wrap the fabric around your waist and under baby’s bum, and tie it in a knot out of the way.
 Pull the part under baby’s bum up over his lower back for support.

 We first tried on the carrier at home just to get the hang of things, and it took maybe a minute to put on if that.
-It was just as comfy as the wrap (my primary complaint about soft structured carriers is they just feel so bulky), but having the waistband really made a difference in dispersing his weight.
-Speaking of the waistband, there’s even a zippered pocket across the front of it, so you can easily stash necessities like car keys or a teething toy.
+It was just as comfy as the baby wrap (my primary complaint about soft structured carriers is they just feel so bulky), but having the adjustable padded waist belt (54″ maximum length) really made a difference in dispersing his weight.
+Speaking of the waist belt, there’s even a zippered pocket across the front of it, so you can easily stash necessities and small items like car keys or a teething toy.
 Even my plus-sized phone fits, no problem.
 Score!

 My husband gave it a go, too.
 He was never a big fan of the wraps, like I was.
 So, I’ve always done the majority of the babywearing in our family.
 I think the sheer amount of fabric that is involved when using a traditional wrap just felt daunting to him.
 He never felt completely comfortable in it, and honestly that was fine because I loved wearing my son.
 But now my husband can enjoy babywearing, too!
 The first thing he said after putting it on was, “This is so much easier!”

 It seems like we’ve found the perfect carrier to carry us through the next stage of babywearing.
 Pun, obviously, intended.
-My husband is happy that he can put it on without any hassle.
-My son is happy that he gets to snuggle up and face out.
-And I am really happy that it comfortably distributes my chunky monkey’s ever-increasing weight—and that it can be used up to 35 pounds (his wrap only goes up to 25), which means more babywearing for us!
+Parents of newborns will appreciate that no infant insert is necessary for use.
+My husband is happy that he can put it on without any hassle and that it’s machine washable.
+My son is happy that he gets to snuggle up while facing out.
+And I am really happy that it comes with comfortable wide shoulder straps and distributes my baby’s weight—and that it can be used up to 35 pounds (his wrap only goes up to 25), which means more babywearing for us!
 Hooray!